Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Sharing

-This release enables the "Sharing Settings" wp-admin page in offline mode or when Classic (wp-admin) interface is enabled.
-The "Sharing Settings" page appears different depending on if your site has a blocks or classic theme enabled.
+This release enables the "Sharing Settings" wp-admin page in offline mode or when the Classic (wp-admin) interface is enabled.
+The "Sharing Settings" page should look different depending on whether your site has a blocks or classic theme enabled.

 The link in Jetpack > Settings > Sharing > "Configure your sharing buttons" now directs you to the "Sharing Settings" wp-admin page when Classic (wp-admin) interface is enabled.